jessp01/grt/README.md

 ### cmd/grt.go

-This file serves a double purpose:
+This file serves a dual purpose:
 - It demonstrate the use of the `github.com/urfave/cli` package for processing CLI args (both long and short options are supported)
 - It assists in replacing tokens in the `README.tmpl.md` template file to produce a README skeleton for your project.